 According to the studies discussed and excerpted below, the newly diagnosed myeloma patient who responds gradually to his/her therapy can live up to 21% longer than the MMer who responds faster.
 The study doesn’t say that the MMer must achieve MDR or even complete remission.

 The study just cites patients who achieve their “best response.”
 A deep response to treatment is a strong but not perfect predictor of overall survival.

-According to the American Cancer Society, the average five year survival of MMers is about five years.
+According to the American Cancer Society, the average five year survival of MMers is about 7 years.

 Unfortunately, while the study says that gradually responding is good, it doesn’t say how MMers can respond gradually to their initial therapy.
 Some newly diagnosed MMers respond rapidly and some don’t…

 Patients who achieved their “best response” more gradually live longer, on average, than MMers who respond quickly- in less than 120 days.
 The study doesn’t say what is meant by a “best response.”
 According to the study, undergoing an autologous stem cell transplant or not makes no difference in how long an MMer lives.
 What matters is how gradual he or she responds to treatment.

 If a newly diagnosed MM patient acheived their “best response” to chemotherapy, is it possible that evidence-based complementary therapies such as nutrition, supplementation, lifestyle, etc. can lengthen the MMers remission?
 I think it is.